daryllxd/lifelong-learning/nutrition/sleep/sleep-smarter.md

 - We are literally designed to sleep a few hours after dark.
 - Melatonin, HGH, and more are secreted in their strongest doses when your sleep is lined up properly.
 The best dose of HGH (youth hormone) is if you're sleeping during those primetime hours.
 - This is why some people get 8 hours of sleep bu don't feel well rested when they wake up.
+- International Agency for Research on Cancer: "Overnight shift work is a Group 2A carcinogen--working overnight is a strong enough cancer-causing agent to be lumped in with lead exposure and UVA radiation."
+- Melatonin: strong antiestrogenic effects (inhibits breast cancer), your body produces this every night if you're getting the sleep you really require.
+- Too much estrogen in men: depression of secondary sex characteristics (stunted growth, lack of body hair, higher voice), increase in growth of breast tissue, and cancer.
+- *Women who worked the night shift had a 30% greater incidence of breast cancer.*
+- Higher incidences of diabetes in shift workers.
+- Rate of workplace injury did not go down for night-shift workers in the last 30 years.
+- The average life span of physicians is up to 10 years less than the general public in some regions.
+- A short sleep debt can be cleaned up by your body with good sleep, good nutrition, and smart exercise to help move things along.

+### Fix Your Gut to Fix Your Sleep

+- Food is information--the types of food you eat incite processes that determine what your body, health, and sleep will look like.
+- Serotonin impacts your brain and sleep more powerfully than almost anything you can think off.
+- The human gut is a mass of neural tissue, filled with 30 types of neurotransmitters.
+This is the enteric nervous system (second nervous system).
+- The gut is found to contain at least 400 times more melatonin than the pineal gland in your brain.
+- The health of your gut will always have a tremendous impact on the quality of your sleep.
+- Things that can damage your gut bacteria:
+  - Agricultural chemicals (pesticides, fungicides).
+  - Processed foods (excess sugars).
+  - Repeated antibiotic use.
+  - Chemical food additives and preservatives.
+  - Chlorinated water.
+- Diet soda: highly processed, it can break your metabolism.
+- The body has evolved to recognize the nutrients that it can extract from whole foods.
+No guarantee that you can process vitamin C from a supplement.
+- Nutrients
+  - Selenium: Brazil nuts, sunflower seeds, beef, oysters, chicken, mushrooms.
+  - Vitamin C: Low blood levels of vitamin C were more prone to waking up during the night.
+Bell peppers, vegetables, kiwi, strawberries, citrus fruits, papayas.
+  - Trytophan: Turkey, chicken, eggs, sweet potatoes, chia seeds, hemp seeds, bananas, pumpkin seeds.
+  - Potassium: Bananas, leafy greens, potatoes, broccoli, avocados.
+  - Calcium: Kale, mustards, sardines, sea veggies, sesame seeds.
+  - Vitamin D: Swordfish, salmon, tuna, mackerel, shiitake mushrooms.
+What you want is Vitamin D3.
+  - Omega-3s.
+  - Melatonin: Tart cherries, walnuts, ginger root, asparagus.
+  - Vitamin B6: Helps modulate your stress response.
+Bananas, yogurt, cashews, peanut butter, almonds, avocados, fish, tomatoes, spinach, sweet potatoes, sea veggies, eggs.
+  - Probiotics: sauerkraut, kimchi, pickles, miso, yogurt, kefir.

+#### Magnesium

+- Magnesium: Balances blood sugar, optimizes circulation and blood pressure, relaxes muscles, reduces pain, and calms the nervous systems.
+This also tends to get depleted fast.
+- 80% US is deficient in magnesium.
+- Magnesium can be taken in through the skin.
+Epsom salt: a form of magnesium called magnesium sulfate.
+- Things like magnesium bath flakes and magnesium oils are usually 20% absorbable at best.

 ### Power Tips